czerwonk/junos_exporter/README.md

 For this reason this project was started.

 ## Important notice for users of version < 0.5
 In version 0.5 SNMP was replaced by SSH.
-This is was a breaking change.
+This is was a breaking change (metric names were kept).
 All SNMP related parameters were removed at this point.
 Please have a look on the new SSH related parameters and update your service units accordingly.